 There are pathways available to suit the needs of primary, secondary and tertiary care professionals.

-Some of the modules are core; others allow student choice.
 E-Learning assessment strategies enable students to focus on their areas of interest and are structured to allow students to evaluate the topic in relation to their practice and professional base.

 There are no residential components in this course as it is purely e-Learning - so there is no requirement to travel to Cardiff for course purposes.
 In order to undertake the course the applicant must have constant and reliable internet access (preferably broadband) and have basic computer literacy skills.
 The IT knowledge or ability required to undertake the course is by no means advanced but applicants must be comfortable with using the internet and Microsoft Word at a basic level and with this method of learning (e-Learning).

 Students will access the modules through the medium of Learning Central which is Cardiff University’s Virtual Learning Environment (or VLE) which delivers the course materials.
 This is accessible via all forms of computer (desktop/ laptop/ tablet).

 Approximately 10-15 hours per week required on independent learning and assessment.
 As the programme is purely e-Learning there are no direct contact hours with the programme team.
 To support students in their learning, the course team are available 09:00-17:00 Monday-Friday (UK time), excluding certain holiday periods, and we endeavour to respond to student queries within two working days.

 - Module 1: Research, Statistics and Evidence Based Practice